MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 1. Register the card, create a shortcut and the matching folder as described above.
 2. Navigate to the folder you just created.
 3. Create a text file ending with `.txt`.
-For YouTube use `youtube.txt` other streams use `livestreamtxt` (because I am working on podcasts and `podcast.txt` will be processed differently, same goes for `spotify.txt` at a later stage).
+For streams use `livestream.txt` (because I am working on podcasts and `podcast.txt` will be processed differently, same goes for `spotify.txt` at a later stage).
 4. Open the text file and copy the URL of the live stream (or static file) into the file.

 That's it.
 Now, if you swipe with the card, the jukebox will open the matching folder, open the text file and send the content to the *VLC* media player.